Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds

 \subsection{AdS$_4\times \mathbb{WCP}^3$}

 In this section we will generate an AdS$_4\times \mathbb{WCP}^3$ solution by dimensionally reducing the solution of \eqref{eq:AdS4B7} to type IIA.

-Famously it is possible to reduce AdS$_4\times$S$^7$ on the Hopf fiber of the 7-sphere and arrive at a solution in type IIA preserving ${\cal N}=6$ supersymmetry \cite{Nilsson:1984bj}.
-This works as follows: First one parametrises S$^7$ as a circle fibration over $\mathbb{CP}^3$, then one takes a $\mathbb{Z}_l$ orbifold of the fiber resulting in
+Famously it is possible to reduce AdS$_4\times$S$^7$ on the Hopf fibre of the 7-sphere and arrive at a solution in type IIA preserving ${\cal N}=6$ supersymmetry \cite{Nilsson:1984bj}.
+This works as follows: First one parametrises S$^7$ as a circle fibration over $\mathbb{CP}^3$, then one takes a $\mathbb{Z}_l$ orbifold of the fibre resulting in

 where $\psi$ has period $2\pi$ and $J$ is the Kahler form on $\mathbb{CP}^3$.
 If we now reduce the solution of \eqref{eq:AdS4CP3}, with the above replacement, down to IIA on $\partial_{\psi}$ we obtain